ethereumclassic/Awesome-ETC/README.md

 ### Open Finance Dapps and Protocols
 - [Commonwealth](https://commonwealth.gg) - The World’s Savings Fund.
 Immutable.
 Built 2018.
 - [ePOC](https://etc.poc35.co/) - Proof-of-Stake Token on Ethereum Classic Network.
 This is an alternative method to the more widely known process used by bitcoin; Proof of Work (POW).
+- [GitCoin](https://gitcoin.co/) - Crowdfunding and Freelance Developers for Open Source Software Projects.
 - [ONEX Network](https://onex.network/) - Proof-of-Stake Token on Ethereum Classic Network.
 This is an alternative method to the more widely known process used by bitcoin; Proof of Work (POW).

-### Other Dapps
+### Other Projects
-- [GitCoin](https://gitcoin.co/) - Crowdfunding and Freelance Developers for Open Source Software Projects.
+- [Grayscale® Ethereum Classic Trust](https://grayscale.co/ethereum-classic-trust/) - Grayscale Ethereum Classic Trust enables investors to gain exposure to the price movement of ETC through a traditional investment vehicle, without the challenges of buying, storing, and safekeeping ETC.
 - [Portal.Network](https://www.portal.network/) - Blockchain Name Service enables connections with IPFS hash, smart contract, and wallet address.

 Note: If your dapp is not listed, please reach out to the community via the Ethereum Classic [Discord](https://discordapp.com/invite/HW4GckH).